rohanb10/path-editor/README.md

 ```

 ### GPX
-Strava use this so of course I have to support it.
+Strava uses this so of course I have to support it.
 Unlike Strava, this tool doesnt require timestamps, so you can upload "incomplete" `.gpx` files and process them here.

 **GPX File Sample**